Intuit Merchant Services = Hidden Fees & Fine Print

 Intuit Rates & Fees

-Intuit employs tiered pricing, hidden charges and excessive surcharging to significantly increase its customers' credit card processing fees.
+Intuit employs tiered pricing, hidden fees, and excessive surcharging to significantly increase its customers' credit card processing fees.

 Concealing True Cost